 Guests: Ali – a BA student studying Middle Eastern and Islamic Studies and co founder of the Roots Collective, Amira Toureche – a PhD student working on Algerian Post-colonial Politics from an Indigenous Amazigh (Chaoui) Perspective.

-All programmes will be pre-recorded to ensure everyone is safe and well.
+All programmes this year have been pre-recorded to ensure everyone is safe and well during this time of a global pandemic.

-Occupy the Airwaves 2021 is forging ahead and we are currently training twelve women to learn how to make a radio programme and production.
-This is led by John Wigzell of Ear, Knows and Throat with a series of guest presenters.
+Occupy the Airwaves 2021 has forged ahead and twelve women undertook broadcasting training to learn how to make a radio programme, and to discover more about production.
+This was led by John Wigzell of Ear, Knows and Throat, with a series of guest presenters.
+Many thanks to John, Alice Armstrong, Faye Hatcher and Mair Bosworth.

-We will be airing on International Women’s Day Monday 8th March 2021 on Phonic FM Exeter’s Community Radio for at least 16 hours from 8am until Midnight.
+Airing on International Women’s Day Monday 8th March 2021 on Phonic FM 106.8 Exeter’s Community Radio for 16 hours from 8am until Midnight.
+Many thanks to Phonic FM and all its regular DJs who gave up their weekly slot to enable this to happen.

-Our Occupy The Airwaves 2020 broadcast was a finalist in the National Community Radio Awards as part of Phonic FM’s offer, which is amazing for our first submission.
+Our Occupy The Airwaves 2020 broadcast was a finalist in the National Community Radio Awards as part of Phonic FM’s offer, which is amazing for a first submission.
 This was out of over four hundred entries!
-You can listen to last years programmes here:
+Click here to listen to last year’s programmes